AleksaMCode/agents-simulation/README.md

 ## To-Do List
 - [ ] Replace in memory agent collection with a csv file on hdfs.
 - [ ] Parallelise code where possible.
-- [ ] Create responsive UI with (possible c# frontend implementation).
+- [ ] Create responsive UI (probably c# frontend implementation).
 - [ ] In addition to simulation continuation option, simulation parameters should be made changeable.
-- [ ] Fix energy scaling formula, add a missing k3 parameter to simulation and replace k2 with k3 in code where needed.
+- [ ] Fix energy scaling formula - add a missing k3 parameter to simulation and replace k2 with k3 in code where needed.